JustinLove/ohol-map/notes.md

+- condense monument layer?
-- time toggle on cosmetics?
+- on-map time toggle?
 - display of seconds/hours in larger units
 - use other icons
 - bookmarking layers